joaopinacio/docker-php-dbs/oracle-dev/README.md

 ### Load Dump (Database Scripts)
 Before you turn on your container's:
-- Delete all files in data directory (./oracle/data)
 - Put your dump file in the folder "scripts" with the name "1-init.sql"

 If you want add some more scripts: